abolfazlnorozian/Shop/README.md

 # Project Title

-Online Shop API: A GoLang Web Application with MongoDB, Gin, and JWT
+GoShop API: A GoLang Web Application with MongoDB, Gin, and JWT

 ## Project Structure